Program Eligibility

 Give Us Paws Requirements:

-• Generally, Give Us Paws offers training and support services limited to the greater Houston metropolitan area.
+• Give Us Paws primarily serves the Greater Houston metropolitan area.

 If you fit our qualifications, please apply now.